ernado/example/README.md

 #### atlas.hcl

-We are using docker engine for atlas:
+Docker engine for atlas is configured as follows:

 ```hcl
 data "external_schema" "ent" {